The Best Cheap First Cars for New Drivers in 2025

 Skoda Citigo (2012-2020)

-What you get for your money is a superb city car that's fun to drive and very affordable for new drivers on the insurance front, with many of the least powerful models sitting in group 1 or 2.
+We could have picked either of the Skoda Citigo’s close relations here – the Volkswagen Up and the Seat Mii – but the Skoda is our choice because it's slightly cheaper to buy as a secondhand purchase.
+What you get for your money is a superb city car that's fun to drive and very affordable for new drivers.
+It’s especially competitive for insurance costs, with many of the least powerful models sitting in group 1 or 2.
 The Citigo is a safe choice, too, gaining the maximum five-star rating when it was tested by safety organisation Euro NCAP.

 Skoda Citigo Review